Clarissa Doutherd

 Amber Ackerman

 Amber Ackerman has been with the organization since 2015.
 A southern California native, she earned a Bachelor’s Degree in English from the University of California Los Angeles and moved to the Bay Area in 2012.
-Having brought her administrative talents to both educational and nonprofit organizations for the last decade, Amber appreciates the variety and spontaneity in her scope of work at PVO.
+Having brought her administrative talents to both educational and nonprofit organizations for the last 15 years, Amber appreciates the variety and spontaneity in her scope of work at PVO.
 She values the opportunity to build relationships with both parents and their children alike.
 Amber also volunteers with the Bay Area Childcare Collective, providing free volunteer child care to social justice organizations primarily lead by women of color.
 In her free time she enjoys live music, gardening, long walks with friends, and playing with her cats.

 Noni Galloway